 We must have current parent contact information.
 When parents are contacted in cases of an emergency, including sickness, accidents, or for disruptive behavior, parents are expected to respond.
-Failure to respond will result in a meeting with the Center Coordinator/ Lead Teacher and Administrative staff from Central Office.
+Failure to respond will result in a meeting with the Center Coordinator and Administrative staff.